Reading Time: 5 minutes 16 seconds

 But as a trainer, you'll have the opposite experience.
 You won't be stuck behind a desk, you'll be active most of the day, and as a result, you'll enjoy better overall health than you would in an office job.

-The Bureau of Labor Statistics (BLS) reports that the median pay for fitness trainers and instructors is $40,390 per year.
-Though, the salary a personal trainer may earn varies drastically by individual.
+The Bureau of Labor Statistics (BLS) reports that the median pay for fitness trainers and instructors is $40,700 per year.
+According to ZipRecruiter, the average annual salary for a personal trainer is $51,389 (about $25/hour).
+Though ultimately, the salary a personal trainer may earn varies by the individual.

 This is because the career allows for a lot of flexibility.
 You can make this a full-time commitment, working in a gym for a regular salary, or you can work part-time or even for yourself, determining your own hours, rates, and earnings.